buildplan/cs-npm/README.md

     container_name: crowdsec
     restart: unless-stopped
     environment:
-      # Set GID to match log file permissions if necessary
+      # Match the GID of your log files for permission to read them
       - GID=999
     volumes:
-      # Mount configuration and data directories for persistence
+      # Persist CrowdSec configuration and data
-      - ./crowdsec-data/config:/etc/crowdsec/
+      - ./crowdsec/config:/etc/crowdsec/
-      - ./crowdsec-data/data:/var/lib/crowdsec/data/
+      - ./crowdsec/data:/var/lib/crowdsec/data/
-      # Mount host log files for CrowdSec to monitor
+      # Example: Mount host ssh logs to be monitored by CrowdSec
       - /var/log/auth.log:/var/log/auth.log:ro
-      # This volume will be used for NPM logs
+      # Mount the NPM log directory for CrowdSec to read
-      - /var/log/nginx-proxy-manager:/var/log/npm:ro
+      - ./npm/logs:/var/log/npm:ro
     networks:
-      - crowdsec-net
+      - cs-npm-net

-  # Service 2: Your Custom Nginx Proxy Manager
+  # Service 2: Your Custom Nginx Proxy Manager with Bouncer
   npm:
-    # Use the image built from your repository
+    # IMPORTANT: Replace with your image path from your container registry
-    image: ghcr.io/YOUR-USERNAME/YOUR-REPO-NAME:latest
+    image: ghcr.io/buildplan/cs-npm:latest
     container_name: npm
     restart: unless-stopped
     ports:
-      - '80:80'
+      - '80:80'    # Public HTTP Port
-      - '443:443'
+      - '443:443'  # Public HTTPS Port
-      - '81:81'
+      - '81:81'    # Admin UI Port
+    environment:
+      # Set the User and Group ID for file permissions.
+      # Find your ID on the host with `id -u` and `id -g`
+      - PUID=1000
+      - PGID=1000
     volumes:
-      # Standard NPM data and certs volumes
-      - ./npm-data/data:/data
-      - ./npm-data/letsencrypt:/etc/letsencrypt
-      # Mount a volume for NPM to write its logs to the host
+      # Main data volume for NPM configs, users, SSL certs, etc.
+      - ./npm/data:/data
+      # Maps the internal log directory to the host so CrowdSec can see it
-      - /var/log/nginx-proxy-manager:/data/logs
+      - ./npm/logs:/data/logs
-      # Mount a volume for the CrowdSec bouncer configuration
+      # Maps the bouncer configuration file into the container
-      - ./npm-bouncer-config:/etc/crowdsec/bouncers
+      - ./npm/cs-bouncer-config:/etc/crowdsec/bouncers
     networks:
-      - crowdsec-net
+      - cs-npm-net
     depends_on:
       - crowdsec

+# Defines the network used by both services for communication
 networks:
-  crowdsec-net:
-    external: true
+  cs-npm-net:
+    driver: bridge
+    name: cs-npm-net
 ```

 ### 3\.
 Generate Bouncer API Key